Virendra-94/Task-manager/README.md

 3. Delete a task by clicking the "Delete" button next to the task.
 4. Mark a task as completed or pending by toggling the checkbox next to the task.
 5. Filter tasks by status (completed/pending) and sort tasks by priority or due date.
-6. Reorder tasks by dragging and dropping them within the task list.

 ## License